forci0ne/scripts/README.md

 # 🚀 VALIS Node prepare Guide

-Welcome to the **VALIS Node** installation guide!
+Welcome to the **VALIS Node** preparation guide!
 Follow these steps to get your node up and running in no time. 🛰️

 ## 📌 Prerequisites
 Make sure your system meets the following requirements: